mhscc/web-dev-workshop/JAVASCRIPT/JAVASCRIPT_BASICS.md

 ### Functions

+> #### [Video Tutorial](https://www.youtube.com/watch?v=N8ap4k_1QEQ&t=4s)

-A block of code that performs certain task
+Function is a block of code that performs certain task

 A function can have parameters.
    - Paramater are listed inside the paranthesis of the function
    - Arguments are the values recieved by the function when it is invoked

-> #### [Video Tutorial](https://www.youtube.com/watch?v=N8ap4k_1QEQ&t=4s)

  **Example:**
 ```javascript